 - Improved encoding- humorous information benefits from improved encoding during the information-encoding stage, often at the expense of non-humorous information that is encoded at the same time, or in close temporal proximity.
 Essentially, this means that our brain gives preferential treatment to humorous information when it comes to storing it in our memory; this is true even after accounting for the fact that we tend to pay more attention to humorous information in the first place.

 In addition to these two factors, which improve our memorization ability directly, incorporating humor into information that you are trying to learn or trying to get others to remember has additional benefits, such as:

 - Mitigation of negative emotions- the use of humor serves as a distraction from negative emotions, such as anger or anxiety, that people might experience when processing certain information.
 This is due to the fact that processing humor places a significant cognitive demand on our working memory, and so our brain focuses on that rather than on the negative emotions that we would otherwise experience.

 - Energizing effect- reading or viewing something humorous has a positive and energizing effect, which is beneficial for your overall wellbeing, and which can help improve your memorization and recall for material encountered after the humorous material was originally viewed.

 - Increased interest- adding humor to the information that you are presenting can make it more interesting to others.
 For example, including humor in a speech can positively impact the way in which listeners perceive the speaker.
-Similarly, ads which use humor receive more attention, and are generally judged as being more convincing and more memorable.
+Similarly, ads that use humor receive more attention, and are generally judged as being more convincing and more memorable.

 Overall, this demonstrates the various benefits of including humor in information that you are trying to remember yourself, or in information that you are trying to get others to remember.
 Next, we will see a specific example of the application for humor in an educational setting, followed by guidelines for taking advantage of this effect in an optimal manner.